 - 1. Take a clump of fresh alga and blot it dry with paper towels.
-Look for receptacles, slightly knobby-textured reproductive structures that form at the tips of the blades during the winter months.
+If using Fucus, look for receptacles, slightly knobby-textured reproductive structures that form at the tips of the blades during the winter months.
 If these are present, remove them.
 They contain gelatinous colloids that will gum up your grinding. - 2.
-Cut the alga over a small mortar into pieces about 0.5-1.0 cm long until the mortar is about one third full.
+Cut the alga over a small mortar into pieces ~0.5-1.0 cm long until the mortar is about one third full.
 (You may find it easier to put an intact clump of algae into the mortar and cut it up in place with the tips of your scissors.) - 3.
-Add about 5 cm (one-half level teaspoon) of sand to the cut pieces of alga and grind with the pestle for 1-2 minutes to tear the tissue. - 4.
-Now add 8-10 ml of acetone and grind vigorously for about 4 minutes, or as long as necessary for the solvent to become a dark green.
-Carefully pour the solvent extract into a 50-ml beaker labeled "brown alga."
+Add ~5 cc of sand to the cut pieces of alga and grind with the pestle for 1-2 minutes to tear the tissue. - 4.
+Now add 8-10 mL of acetone and grind vigorously for ~4 minutes, or as long as necessary for the solvent to become a dark green.
+Carefully pour the solvent extract into a 50-mL beaker labeled with the name of the genus you used.
 (All group members should pour their extract into the same beaker.) - 5.
-Add an additional 4 ml of acetone, and grind for 2 more minutes or until the solvent again becomes dark green.
-Pour the extract into the same 50-ml beaker.
+Add an additional 4 mL of acetone, and grind for 2 more minutes or until the solvent again becomes dark green.
+Pour the extract into the same 50-mL beaker.
 Let the contents of the beaker settle. - 6.
 Wash the mortar and pestle thoroughly. - 7.
-Carefully decant the extract equally into the 10-ml beakers labeled "brown alga."
-Be sure to decant only the clear acetone extract that forms the upper layer of the fluid in the large beaker; do not pour out the sediment or the cloudy, aqueous solution from the bottom layer.
+Carefully decant into 10-mL beakers labeled "brown alga" the clear acetone extract that forms the upper layer of the fluid in the large beaker.
+Do not pour out the sediment or the cloudy, aqueous solution from the bottom layer.